prescottprue/generator-react-firebase/README.md

 In order to enable server-side rendering with React, you must host a NodeJS server.
 This server is included and can be run using `npm run production` (runs if deployed to Heroku).

 ## In the future
-* Non-decorators implementation for props binding (pure redux and firebase implementations)
+* Non-decorators implementation for props binding
 * Option to use simple file structure instead of fractal pattern
 * Smart Container Generator - Prompt for props/state vars (which Firebase location to bind to props)
 * Store previous answers and use them as defaults